1966 United States Senate election in Iowa

 The 1966 United States Senate election in Iowa took place on November 8, 1966.
 Incumbent Republican Senator Jack Miller was re-elected to a second term in office over Democrat E.B.
 Smith.

+After this race, no incumbent would be re-elected to either of Iowa's Senate seats until Chuck Grassley was elected to his second term 20 years later.